echasnovski/MiniMax/README.md

     A full-time config directory is '\~/.config/nvim' on Unix and '\~/AppData/Local/nvim' on Windows.

-- If there are messages about backed up files during setup, it means target config directory already contained files that are meant to come from MiniMax.
+- If there are messages about backed up files during setup, it means the target config directory already contained files that are meant to come from MiniMax.
 Previous files were moved to `MiniMax-backup` directory.
 Review/restore them and delete the whole backup directory.

-- You can explore [MiniMax configs](configs) manually to find which (parts of) config example suit you best.
-Read through relevant config example (starting at 'init.lua') and use interesting parts in your already existing config.
+- You can explore [MiniMax](configs) manually to find which (parts of) config examples suit you best.
+Read through the relevant config example (starting at 'init.lua') and use interesting parts in your already existing config.

 #### Demo